zainab-y/tradeup/README.md

 By having Wi-Fi we can give to users we can deliver a service to them.
 We can also monitor traffic, trends and user information to make sure that your service is successful.

-1. Identify and describe the software to be used in your App.
+5. Identify and describe the software to be used in your App.

 - HTML is used in conjunction with embedded ruby in the view of the application.
-- CSS is used in the styling of the application, it aids in user friendliness and visual appeal.
+- SCSS is used in the styling of the application, it aids in user friendliness and visual appeal.
 - Ruby is used in the controllers of the application
 - Ruby on Rails is the framework used for the basis of the app.
 - Java Script - some JavaScript was used to configure some of the gems used.